 From canoes to kayaks, kayaks to rafts and back again, T-Bone celebrates his 13th summer as a river guide this year!
 Tyler hails from Salt Lake City, Utah where early on he fell in love with skiing.
 He spends the winter Wyoming months working at Jackson Hole Mountain Resort and follows that love into the melted snows of the summer.
 T-bone can play the harmonica, strum the guitar, and recite Shakespeare.
 With this abbreviated list of talents, you will surely be in great hands with T-Bone here on the rivers and lakes of the old west!

 Originally from Big Sky Montana, Conor has been in and out of whitewater kayaking since he was knee-high to a grasshopper.
 His Home river is the Gallatin River that acts as a tributary to the Missouri River and also is where the infamous movie A River Runs through it was filmed.
-Conor spent a majority of his youth kayaking with his family and friends around Montana, Wyoming, and Idaho.
-He was fortunate enough to attend The New River Academy (which has since merged with World Class Kayak Academy) and spend his senior year paddling in Chile, New Zeland and compete in events on the East Coast of the U.S.
+Conor spent the majority of his youth kayaking with his family and friends around Montana, Wyoming, and Idaho.
+He was fortunate enough to attend The New River Academy (which has since merged with World Class Kayak Academy).